Im-Rises/particle-simulator-webgl/README.md

 ## Building

-To build the project, you need to have Emscripten installed.
+To build the project, you need to use a UNIX system, like Ubuntu or if you're on Windows you can use WSL.
+Then you have to install Emscripten.
 You can find instructions on how to install Emscripten here:
 <https://emscripten.org/docs/getting_started/downloads.html>